 Today, if a college or higher level junior coach is interested in any certain player, he needs to communicate that interest through the junior or youth level coach.
 What if he does not know that coach or even worse, does not like him?
 Most likely the coach will go to the most inexpensive tool in his recruiting arsenal when it comes to getting information about a player?
 Google.

-Players and parents have the ability to directly update the prospect's individual profile.
-Coaches following the progress of these prospects get an email alert every time the prospect's profile is updated.
-Players can utilize embedded Youtube video, and photos to make individual profiles stand out.
+The Prospects List Video Evaluation System is now another tool for college and junior teams to utilize.
+With our system players and parents have the ability to directly update the prospect's individual profile.
+Coaches can choose to follow the progress of these prospects get an email alert every time the prospect's profile is updated.

-We are seekking youth level players looking to be identified, junior players hoping to move up, and even aged out players looking for an opportunity.
+We are seeking youth level players looking to be identified along with junior players hoping to move up.
 This program gives junior, and college coaches the opportunity to identify and communicate with prospective players without the burden of an additional expense or fee.